Kaieteur Falls Tour from Georgetown

 - Three viewpoints – Johnson’s, Boy Scout, and Rainbow.

-- 741-foot drop – one of the world’s tallest waterfalls.
+- 741-foot drop – one of the world’s largest waterfalls.

 - Guided jungle walk with park rangers.